Pete Mitchell (American football)

 Peter Clark Mitchell (born October 9, 1971) is an American former professional football player who was a tight end in the National Football League (NFL) for nine seasons.
 He played college football for the Boston College Eagles, and was a two-time All-American.
 He played professionally for the Jacksonville Jaguars, New York Giants and Detroit Lions of the NFL.

-Early years
+Early life

 Mitchell was born in Royal Oak, Michigan.
 He is a graduate of Birmingham Brother Rice High School in Birmingham, Michigan, where he played for the Rice Warriors high school football team.

 College career

 Mitchell accepted an athletic scholarship to attend Boston College, where he played for the Eagles from 1991 to 1994.
 He earned first-team All-American honors as a junior in 1993; as a senior in 1994, he was recognized as a consensus first-team All-American, having been a first-team selection of the Associated Press, the Walter Camp Foundation, Football Writers Association of America, Scripps-Howard, and The Sporting News.